The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Phantom(s) of the DW Shell: Connections and Implications

 \section{Phantom(s) of the DW Shell: Connections and Implications}

 The results in Sections~\ref{sec:dw-phantom} and \ref{sec:sep-cond} are summarized in \cref{fig:all-in-one-diagram}.
-This figure illustrates the connection between DW shells and lower-dimensional representations (gray boxes) of a standalone matrix $A$, including various 2-D sets, such as numerical range, SRG, and gain / phase measures.
-From this perspective, we introduce the concept of rotated SRGs and study their basic properties.
-In \cref{sec:sep-cond}, we then provide a general DW shell based characterization of the nonsingularity of $I+AB$ and show its equivalence to the rotated SRG condition.
-Furthermore, we elaborate on how various existing conditions can be recovered along the derivational tree rooted in the DW shell (white boxes in \cref{fig:all-in-one-diagram}) and uncover hidden implications among them.
+This figure illustrates the connection between DW shells and lower-dimensional representations (gray boxes), including various 2-D sets, such as numerical range and SRG, and gain / phase measures.
+From this perspective, in this section we introduce the concept of $\theta$-SRGs and study their basic properties.
+In \cref{sec:sep-cond}, we then provide a general DW shell-based characterization of the nonsingularity of $I+AB$ and show its equivalence with the $\theta$-SRG condition.
+Furthermore, we elaborate on how various existing conditions (white boxes in \cref{fig:all-in-one-diagram}) can be recovered along the derivational tree rooted in the DW shell and uncover hidden implications among them.